wso2-attic/ballerina-integrator/README.md

 - `@docker:Config` annotation is used to provide the basic docker image configurations for the sample. `@docker:Expose {}` is used to expose the port.

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the service file that we developed above and it will create an executable binary out of that.
 This will also create the corresponding docker image using the docker annotations that you have configured above.
 Navigate to `restful-service/guide` and run the following command.
 ```
    $ ballerina build restful_service